jmbarne3/jimbarnesdev/_posts/2023-07-06-django-rpg-api-part-2.md

 ---
-title: Creating an RPG API in Python Django (Part 2) - Serializers and Properties
+title: Creating an RPG API in Python Django (Part 2) - Serializers and Views
 description: We add serializers and our initial endpoints to our project.
 date: 2023-07-06 06:00:00 -0400
 categories: [Development, Python]